 Some pet parents shop for individual plans for each of thier pets through Pawlicy Advisor before running a search analysis for multiple pets simultaneously.
 You may want to do this if one or more of your pets has unique needs that aren’t addressed by one brand of pet insurance, but you prefer that brand for your other pets.
 Keep in mind that multiple pet discounts won’t apply if you enroll your pets under plans from different pet insurance brands.

 Regardless, Pawlicy Advisor makes it easy to enroll multiple pets.
-If you have multiple pets to insure, simply generate a new search and the free tool will analyze hundreds of policies across top insurance companies to find the best fit for you (including a multiple pet discount) - based on your pets' breed, age, location, and more.
+If you have multiple pets to insure, simply generate a new search and the free tool will analyze policies across top insurance companies to find the best fit for you (including a multiple pet discount) - based on your pets' breed, age, location, and more.

 By comparing top insurance companies and your pet’s breed-specific health risks, you can save up to 75% on the lifetime costs of your insurance plan, on top of the multi-pet discount applied for additional animals.
 That's huge when we're talking "pet lifespan" scales.
 It’s an ideal tool for insuring multiple pets with unique health needs and taking advantage of savings in the process.